makovalab-psu/L1_Project/Analysis/sFLR/README.md

 6. ‘low_features_individual_regression_random1.RData’: data image of individual logistic regression on 7 low-resolution features for 6 comparisons.
 Similar pipeline and scheme as in “5” (the above one for scalar predictors).

-7. 24 tables are the written outputs from steps 3,4 and 6, with each comparison written separately :
+7. 24 tables are the written outputs from steps 3, 4 and 6 (above), with each comparison written separately :

 - comp1(2,3,4,5,6)_func_logit_sum.txt
 - comp1(2,3,4,5,6)_func_logit_coefficients.txt